WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 (Image Credit: Flickr)

-A well-designed and -maintained landscape can increase the property value by as much as 10% to 12%.
-With a sloping garden, this percentage increase might be somewhat reduced.
+A well-designed and maintained landscape can increase property value by 10% to 12%.
+However, with a sloping garden, this increase might be slightly lower.

-While a sloped plot might seem picturesque, it can present practical challenges.
-The study suggests 49% of respondents consider one as a potential drawback.
+While a sloped plot can look attractive, it comes with challenges.
+A study shows that 49% of respondents see a sloping garden as a potential drawback.
 This might be especially off-putting to those with children and on a budget.
-Parents often prioritise a backyard where their little ones can run around safely.
+Most parents often prefer a backyard where their little ones can run around safely.

 5. Swimming pool